 I should mention that I was too small to enter sports with "the big guys," so I did the types of things where size didn't matter.
 I weighed only 118 pounds when I arrived, and about 130 at graduation.
 In fact, I was so small the supply office could not get a uniform for me for about six weeks.
 Every morning at "muster," people would demand to know why I was not in uniform.

-Fortunately for me (left), I had been doing some gymnastics before I arrived, and soon became an unofficial physical training assistant.
+Fortunately for me, I had been doing some gymnastics before I arrived, and soon became an unofficial physical training assistant.
 So, in the winter snow, I didn't have to go outside for physical training.

 Ed and I tried to develop some routines together, but we didn't have much time for it.
 Here we are on the parallel bars.

 All these pyramids were done under Ed's guidance.
-On the left, Ed and I are in the middle.
+In the one above, Ed and I are in the middle.

 Ed was very good at this.
 Often, after our workout in the gym, he would walk on his hands the length of the gym (about 150 feet) and down the stairs to the ground floor to the showers.
 He was also a good student, being in an honors program in mathematics.